 For example, you want to make sure that everyone will working on the current version/revision.
 Agni Link ensures a consistent workflow by faithfully passing version/revision data to both sides, thus preserving perfectly the document history of versions/revisions.
 For the full details, click to arrange a meeting with one of our experts

-Benefits of Agni Link
+The Agni Link Benefits

-Reduce Design Time by Up To 25%
+Reduce Design Time by up to 25%

 Increased BoM accuracy brings increased product quality, better yield on raw materials… and lower production costs.